KomodoPlatform/NotaryNodes/season5/candidates/chmex/README.md

 * I'm helping out people as much as I can on Discord and Telegram.
 A lot of time I test new KMD features.
 * Onboarding System for PIRATE with <a href="https://pirate.dexstats.info/">Referral System</a>.
 * LABS Node Operator
+* Running THC and some others Electrum Server
 * Dexstats.info is now in the Top 400k Websites in the World that is a better Ranking than a lot of Crypto Websites. (https://www.alexa.com/siteinfo/dexstats.info)

 ## Use of Funds: